 In the event of receiving a request for information to which this document may be relevant, attention is drawn to the Code of Practice issued under section 45 of the Freedom of Information Act 2000.
-The section 45 code sets out the practice in the handling of requests that is expected of public authorities, including consultation with relevant third parties.
-In relation to this document, the Auditor General for Wales and the Wales Audit Office are relevant third parties.
+The section 45 Code sets out the practice in the handling of requests that is expected of public authorities, including consultation with relevant third parties.
+In relation to this document, the Auditor General for Wales, the Wales Audit Office and, where applicable, the appointed auditor are relevant third parties.
 Any enquiries regarding disclosure or re-use of this document should be sent to the Wales Audit Office at infoofficer@audit.wales.